 No matter what your spiritual beliefs are, releasing a need to control, engenders the art of letting go.
 We’ll never be able to experience true inner peace if our minds are constantly gripping on the hand bars of the roller coaster of life, trying to anticipate all the falls, twists and turns.

 Buddhism teaches that our pain and suffering is released once we let go of our attachment to outcomes.
-When we fully understand that all things in life are impermanent and without eternal substance, we’ll be able to detach from our clinginess and ultimately enjoy a sense of freedom and bliss.
+When we fully understand that all things in life are impermanent and without eternal substance, we’ll be able to detach and enjoy a sense of freedom and bliss.

 A detached mindset will transform all aspects of your life.
 When you allow yourself to be open to whatever life throws your way, you’ll experience these benefits:

-- You’ll feel more carefree and lighter: Once you acknowledge your worries and fears and you transform them into an inspiring force, you’ll instantly feel at ease in your heart, body and soul.
+2. You’ll feel more carefree and lighter: Once you acknowledge your worries and fears and you transform them into inspiration, you’ll instantly feel at ease in your heart, body and soul.
 When you let go of the crippling ways of a control freak, you’ll feel lighter because a heavy load has been lifted off your shoulders.
 Life becomes one big adventure and you’re an explorer, traversing all the pathways.
 The uncertainties of the journey no longer scare you but excite you and spur you on to take action.